DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 DESED and MAESTRO data. <br>

 This baseline is built upon the 2023 pre-trained embedding baseline.
-It exploits the pre-trained model [BEATs](https://arxiv.org/abs/2212.09058), the current state-of-the-art on the [Audioset classification task](https://paperswithcode.com/sota/audio-classification-on-audioset). <br> In addition it uses by default the Audioset strong-annotated data. <br>
+It exploits the pre-trained model [BEATs](https://arxiv.org/abs/2212.09058), the current state-of-the-art on the [Audioset classification task](https://paperswithcode.com/sota/audio-classification-on-audioset).
+In addition it uses by default the Audioset strong-annotated data. <br>

 🆕 We made some changes in the loss computation as well as in the attention pooling to make sure that the baseline can handle now multiple datasets with potentially missing information.